boone5/Dev-Portfolio/README.md

 # Development Portfolio
-### Hello ! 🙋‍♂️ Below are some passion projects I pursue/pursued in my freetime.
+### Hello ! 🙋‍♂️ Below are some passion projects I pursue in my freetime.

 ## Movie Night
 This app is a work in progress.
 Here is a link to the most up-to-date [branch](https://github.com/boone5/MovieNight/tree/feature-temp/MovieNight).